openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None

+  :label:
+    An optional string label to easily identify the surface in summary output files.
+This string is limited to 52 characters for formatting purposes.

+    *Default*: None

   :type:
     The type of the surfaces.
 This can be "x-plane", "y-plane", "z-plane", "plane", "x-cylinder", "y-cylinder", "z-cylinder", or "sphere".